EarthFest Main Stage

 W.B.
 Saul High School of Agricultural Sciences

 W.B.
-High School students will also lead visitors in 10 environmental, scientific and sustainable projects at EarthFest 2016.
+Saul High School is the largest agricultural farm school in the United States!
+W.B.
+High School students will lead visitors in seven environmental, scientific and sustainable projects at EarthFest 2017.

 Wordsworth Interact Club - Wordsworth Fort Washington